Forget Christmas and Thanksgiving – in Korea, the two big holidays are Chuseok and Seollal.

 If you would prefer to hike, then Seoul also has a lot to do.
 Bukhansan is a fantastic hike and it has a variety of paths that differ in difficulty and length.

 For something a bit easier, you could also consider checking out some of the smaller mountains in Seoul.
 Naksan, Eungbongsan, and Inwangsan are three options which take less than 30 minutes to climb.
-Each has stunning views though!
+Each has breathtaking views though!

 Another option is to enjoy the Han River.
 If the weather permits, why not have a picnic on the banks of one of Seoul’s most iconic landmarks?